gokultp/galera_web_ui/README.md

-###Download package
+# # Download package
 for getting the package
 ```
 go get github.com/gokultp/galera_web_ui
 ```

-there are a few dependancy bugs bugs with docker package do the following to resolve those
+there are a few dependancy related bugs with docker package do the following to resolve those

 ```